danielmolina81/Crowdfunding_ETL/README.md

 **We developed the code and the different outputs as a team without splitting the work.**

 ### Steps Performed
--The project is divided in 4 subsections:
+- The project is divided in 4 subsections:
     - Create the Category and Subcategory DataFrames
     - Create the Campaign DataFrame
     - Create the Contacts DataFrame
     - Create the Crowdfunding Database

 ### Create the Category and Subcategory DataFrames
 - Imported 'crowdfunding.xlsx' into the project from the resources folder.